daniel8lopes/omnia3/docs/pages/omnia3/omnia3_expensemanagementtutorial.md

        ![Application_Create_Agent](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Application-ExpensesReport-Form.PNG)

     So, here you have it, a simple and descritive Expense Report, completely built on **OMNIA Platform 3.0**!

+    We have one more exercise for you.
+At this time, your OMNIA skills are getting sharped and you're feeling already confortable with       our technology.
+Now, we want to show you how OMNIA can guide you through your daily workflow checklist: time to proceed to our           [**To- Do List Tutorial**](http://docs.numbersbelieve.com/omnia3_todolisttutorial.html)